Ybyonas1/dream-team-day-planner/README.md

 by: Yonas Woldemichael

 ## Description
 Student was tasked with creating a simple calendar application that allows a user to save events for each hour of the day.
+The users input will also be saved in local storage.
 The app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ## Table of Contents
 - [Description](#description)